Representative endowments and uniform Gini orderings of multi-attribute welfare: Uniform Gini dominance in several dimensions

 Also \cite{Tsui95} constructs multivariate inequality indices that aggregate the data in two steps.
 But different from the present approach he aggregates first over the attributes on an individual level and then over the population.
 The same is done in the index of \cite{GajdosW05}.

 Two distributions, those of $\bmX$ and $\bmY$, may be compared by the index (\ref{multrepr}) if some vector $\bmp$ of attribute weights is given.
 But in an applied setting, this will be rarely the case.
-Therefore, we introduce a uniform ordering that allows for uncertainty about $\bmp$:
+Therefore, we introduce a uniform ordering that allows for uncertainty about $\bmp$.
+Let $\emptyset \not= P \subseteq P_+$ reflect some \emph{partial information} on the price vector $\bmp$.